GPU Infrastructure • Resource Architecture

 Entry-Level GPU Development, testing, lightweight AI inference, remote graphics Low power consumption, high stability, suitable for entry-level compute workloads GTX 1650, GTX 1660

-Mainstream Performance GPU Model inference, computer vision, rendering, general-purpose computing Strong performance-to-cost ratio, mature software ecosystem, broad AI framework compatibility RTX 2060/3060 ti/4060/5060 Series
+Mainstream Performance Model inference, computer vision, rendering, general-purpose computing Strong performance-to-cost ratio, mature software ecosystem, broad AI framework compatibility RTX 2060 / 3060 Ti / 4060 / 5060 Series

 Workstation-Class GPU Professional computing, enterprise AI development, stability-critical workloads Professional-grade drivers, larger memory capacity, extended support lifecycles RTX A-Series, RTX Pro Series